No gun. No helmet. No action: The frustrations of some novice Americans who signed up to fight in Ukraine.

 Adam has not told his mother that he’s part of a fighting unit, despite her concerns about his well-being expressed in messages on WhatsApp.

-“I don’t really need her to ruin my mental aspect right now,” said Adam.
+“I don’t really need her to ruin my mental aspect right now,” Adam said.
 “I am here on a mission.”

 Minutes later came the sound of an air raid siren, from an app on Adam’s phone, and a message came up in Ukrainian.
-“I can’t read it,” said Adam.
+“I can’t read it,” Adam said.
 “But I know there is a missile somewhere.”

 On Saturday, when reached by phone, Adam was angry and emotional.
 Despite the legion’s assurances of proper vetting, he was now in the northern section of the capital with a territorial defense unit mostly composed of Ukrainian civilians turned militiamen.